homeaidepi/Open-Source/chair/README.md

 * A vote can be motioned to table (so that deets can be produced for pro's and con's relative to the omission or objections to a part of the document) if a motion to postpone is seconded.
 * Chairperson will be rotated after 4 weeks for sake
 * Chairperson can step down or ask to be rotated for sake of availability or trying to remove any perceived inherent bias
-* Chairperson can be rotated if a motion of confidence is seconded and an immediate majority vote is confirmed
+* Chairperson can be rotated if a motion of confidence is seconded & a two-thirds vote is required for passage.